paritosh0707/AgentDock/packages/adapters/IMPLEMENTATION_COMPLETE_V2.md

 ---

-*Implemented with ❤️ for AgentDock*
+*Implemented with ❤️ for Dockrion*
 *November 14, 2025*